19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 ### Re-employment eligibility criteria

-7\.—(1) For the purposes of this Act, an employee shall be eligible for re-employment if —
+7\.—(1) For the purposes of this Act, an employee is eligible for re‑employment in accordance with section 7A if —

-(a) he attains the specified age on or after 1st January 2012; and
+(a) the employee is born on or after 1 July 1952; and

-(b) upon attaining or having attained the specified age or other higher age, which higher age shall not exceed 65 years or such other age, up to 67 years, as may be prescribed by the Minister, he —
+(b) the employer assesses the employee as —

-(i) is assessed by his employer to have at least satisfactory work performance; and
+(i) having at least satisfactory work performance; and

-(ii) is medically fit to continue working.
+(ii) being medically fit to continue working.

-[4/2011]
+[Act 5 of 2017 wef 01/07/2017]

 (2) For the purpose of subsection (1)(b)(ii), an employee shall be presumed to be medically fit to continue working, unless the employer of the employee proves, on a balance of probabilities, that the employee is not medically fit.

 [4/2011]

+(3) Where an employer does not intend to re‑employ an employee because the employee does not meet the criteria in subsection (1)(b), then as far as it is reasonably practicable, the employer must give the employee written notice of that intention within a reasonable period before terminating the employee’s employment.

+[Act 5 of 2017 wef 01/07/2017]

 ### Employer to re-employ eligible employee

-7A\.—(1) An employer shall, before his employee (being an eligible employee) attains the specified age, offer re-employment to that employee and the obligation of the employer to re-employ that employee shall begin from the time that employee attains the specified age, until that employee attains the age of 65 years or such other age, up to 67 years, as may be prescribed by the Minister.
+7A\.—(1) Subject to section 7C, an employer shall, before his employee (being an eligible employee) attains the specified age, offer re-employment to that employee and the obligation of the employer to re-employ that employee shall begin from the time that employee attains the specified age, until that employee attains the age of 65 years or such other age, up to 67 years, as may be prescribed by the Minister.

 [4/2011]

+[Act 5 of 2017 wef 01/07/2017]

 (2) Where —

-(a) an employee who attains the specified age on or after 1st January 2012 continues to work for his employer after he has attained the specified age; and
+(a) an employee mentioned in section 7(1)(a) continues, after attaining the specified age, to work for his employer; and

+[Act 5 of 2017 wef 01/07/2017]

 (b) the employer does not, upon that employee attaining the specified age —